Skip to main content

 Create just in time training with Elucidat

-If you’ve decided to give just in time training a try, you need a robust elearning platform.
+If you’ve decided to give just in time training a try, you need a elearning platform.
 That’s where Elucidat comes in.
 Our software features a veritable arsenal of tools which allows you to train employees at the point of need on all devices.
 House your training content, and track learner progress, all in one place and create training materials at scale.

 Ready to start your just in time training journey?
 Book a free personalized demo today to see Elucidat in action.